mehroz94/flask-restfulapi/README.md

 # flask-restfulapi
 This is a simple User weight management REST API developed using flask-restful, JWT authentication and SQLAlchemy.

-This project has been developed using MySQL database.
+This project has been developed using MySQL database and the default database name is flask-api.
+You may update this in settings file.

 In order to initialize the db, use following commands by going into project directory:

-Python manage.py db init

 Python manage.py db upgrade